Part of: Time Tools HubVisit Hub

 If you configure your server to the "Europe/London" time zone (which uses GMT), your server logs will suddenly shift by one hour in the summer.

 While the GMT offset (+00:00) never changes, countries that use GMT observe Daylight Saving Time.
 In the spring, the United Kingdom abandons GMT and switches to British Summer Time (BST), which is UTC+01:00.
+Check our UTC Offset Guide for offset behaviors.

 Developer Best Practices